 2. Lateral Credit Guarantee Cover

-- • The credit guarantee cover under the CGTMSE scheme has been increased from ₹5 crore to ₹10 crore for micro and small enterprises.
+- CGTMSE scheme credit guarantee increased from ₹5 crore to ₹10 crore for micro and small enterprises

 3. Micro Enterprise Credit Card Scheme

-- • A new customized ME-Card scheme offers ₹5 lakh credit to micro enterprises registered under Udyam.
+- New ME-Card provides ₹5 lakh credit to Udyam-registered micro enterprises

 4. Fund of Funds for Start-Ups & First-Time Entrepreneurs

-- • Special focus is given to first-time women and SC/ST entrepreneurs to promote inclusive entrepreneurship.
+- Priority given to women and SC/ST entrepreneurs

 5. Tax & Audit Relief / Incentives

-- • Relaxed tax audit thresholds for MSMEs to reduce compliance burden.
+- Elevated tax audit thresholds for MSMEs reduce compliance burden

 6. Industry-Specific Subsidies & Incentive Programs

-- • Targeted subsidies and cluster support for industries like footwear, leather, and toy manufacturing.
+- Targeted support for footwear, leather, and toy manufacturing sectors

-- • Design intervention programs to enhance product competitiveness and innovation.
+- Design intervention initiatives enhance competitiveness and innovation

 What's New in MSME Tax Incentives – Udyam